daladim/access-log-monitor/README.md

 A tool that checks for unexpected logins (IP, username or time based) from system logs

 # How to use
 Populate a configuration file with your rules: add the IPs, usernames and timespans that look normal or suspicious.
-See `doc/config-example.yml` for an example.
+See `doc/config-example.yml` for an example. \
+Note that timespans are ignored for the moment.

 Run `./access-log-supervisor --config /your/config/file --input /var/log/your-log --type log-type`